 Admit roadblocks, work the problem, and do everything possible to fix issues

 Tackle risky things first.
 Look at your roadmap and ask, “What are the things that, if we can’t figure them out, will cause the entire project to fail?”
 Then, solve for those things first.
-And then, only build features that have been proved as having business need.
+And then, only build features that have been proved to have business need.
 Brutally cut scope.
-Prioritize work seriously and work on only the highest priority every single sprint.
-To ensure you build a safety net around your code so that it’s malleable as you scale, practice test driven development.
-And, wait until the 'last responsible moment' to make architecture decisions to prevent excess work.
+Prioritize work seriously, and work on only the highest priority every single sprint.
+To ensure that you build a safety net around your code so that it’s malleable as you scale, practice test-driven development.
+And wait until the “last responsible moment” to make architecture decisions, to prevent excess work.

 The biggest mistake teams make is fooling themselves into thinking they have everything figured out at the beginning of a project.
 Instead of fearing change, it’s wise to assume that requirements and assumptions will change over the course of the project.
-The beauty of agile software development is, when executed well, it enables teams to respond gracefully to change.
-Start with a plan, and know that the plan needs to be revisited hundreds of times as the team delivering working software.
+The beauty of agile software development is that, when executed well, it enables teams to respond gracefully to change.
+Start with a plan, and know that the plan needs to be revisited hundreds of times, as the team is delivering working software.

 Keep these tips in mind, and you’ll be well on your way to a successful experience.